intel/libvpl/README.md

 To use oneVPL for video processing you need to install at least one implementation.
 Here is a list:

-- [oneVPL-intel-gpu](https://github.com/oneapi-src/oneVPL-intel-gpu) for use on Intel Xe graphics and newer
+- [oneVPL-intel-gpu](https://github.com/oneapi-src/oneVPL-intel-gpu) for use on Intel® Iris® Xe graphics and newer
-- [Media SDK](https://github.com/Intel-Media-SDK/MediaSDK) for use on legacy Intel graphics
+- [Media SDK](https://github.com/Intel-Media-SDK/MediaSDK) for use on legacy Intel® graphics

 ## oneVPL Architecture
 ```mermaid